AtharvThakur7/Spotify_Snowflake_project/README.md

-# Spotify Data Pipeline to extract data , tarnform it and use it for Bussiness Analysis to understand Top and Trending  Playlists , songs , Artists and Albums .
+# Spotify Data Pipeline to extract data , transform it and use it for Bussiness Analysis to understand Top and Trending  Playlists , songs , Artists and Albums .

 ### Introduction